Aged Care Quality Standards

 Medication management

 The Medication Management Consultancy helps aged care providers ensure their use of antipsychotic medications is aligned with recommended practice.
-Available as part of a DTA Tailored Training Program.
+Available as part of a DTA Commissioned Training.

 Our one-hour online course covers best practice for antipsychotic medication management of changed behaviour.